Finn-HPI/Carrera-OS/README.md

 `<number>` will set the speed to the provided number.
 This will be clamped by `config->min` and `config->max`.

-`L` will enable the LED on the car (currently this doesn't work for changing lanes)
+`L` will enable the LED on the car.
+The duration is set in the config of the vehicle, however if you want to change this remember to change the `animation-duration` in the frontend as well.

 `B` will boost the vehicle for a short amount of time.